 - Fearing withdrawal symptoms.

+College kids partying is normal, but there is a point where it becomes too much.
 If you feel your child has an addiction problem, help is available.
 Meeting with an addiction counselor is a great step to learn treatment options.
 Some parents have children that won’t admit they have an addiction problem.
 If this is the case, you may have to offer a choice between treatment and losing financial support.
 While your child’s recovery is important, it’s also important that you get help.
 Talk to the addiction counselor about resources for yourself as the loved one of an addict.

 One step at a time, one day at a time, you can recover.
 At Design For Change, we offer refuge to those seeking to win against addiction because there is freedom in recovery.
 There is hope.
 Call us today to learn more about our long-term treatment programs and recovery services creating change, one step at a time.
 (877) 267-3646